WangCYuuu/JAD/README.md

 1. `--model` should be the downloaded pretrained diffusion checkpoint.
 2. `--victim_weights` should be a trained victim classifier checkpoint.
 3. Make sure the VAE path used in the code/config is valid in your environment.

 ---

+## Version Notice

+This repository provides the officially maintained **JAD v2.0** implementation.

+JAD v2.0 preserves the core idea of joint attention distillation and introduces a hierarchical QKV-based distillation module for faster attack evaluation, lower memory overhead, and better extensibility.

+---